jonmatifa/a6000-LUTs/README.md

 * There are slog2 and slog3 output LUTs which emulate those respective profiles

-* Lastly there is the "vivid" LUT, which is a lightly modified film emulation LUT appropriate for the a6000
+* Then there is the "vivid" LUT, which is a lightly modified film emulation LUT with hyped-up saturation appropriate for the a6000